final-hill/cathedral/CONTRIBUTING.md

 - **Organization Reader**: Can view requirements in all states
 - **Organization Contributor**: Can perform all workflow operations (create, edit, review, approve, reject, remove, restore)
 - **Organization Admin**: Has all contributor permissions plus user management capabilities

+### Endorsement Workflow

+#### Endorsement Creation
+When a requirement is submitted for review (`Proposed → Review`), the system automatically creates endorsement requests for persons with the appropriate mandatory capabilities based on requirement type.

+#### Endorsement Resolution
+- **Endorsement**: Approves the requirement for the specific person's capability domain
+- **Rejection**: Immediately transitions the requirement to `Rejected` state with mandatory reason
+- **Person Matching**: Only users linked to persons with endorsing capabilities can provide endorsements
+- **Automatic Coverage**: The solution creator is automatically granted mandatory capabilities, ensuring endorsers are always available
+- **Automatic Transition**: When all endorsements are complete, requirements automatically transition to Active (if all approved) or Rejected (if any rejected) states

+#### Approval Requirements
+Requirements automatically transition from `Review → Active` when:
+1. **All Mandatory Endorsements**: Are completed and approved (no pending or rejected endorsements)
+2. **Reference Validation**: All referenced requirements are in `Active` state
+3. **Automatic Processing**: Transitions happen immediately when endorsements are completed
+4. **Dependency Blocking**: If referenced requirements are not Active, the requirement remains in Review state until dependencies are resolved

+#### Requirement Review Interface

+The Cathedral system provides a centralized review interface through the `RequirementReview.vue` component for monitoring review progress:

+**Automatic Transitions**:
+- **Auto-Approval**: When all endorsements are approved and all referenced requirements are Active - automatically transitions requirement from Review → Active state
+- **Auto-Rejection**: When any endorsements are rejected - automatically transitions requirement from Review → Rejected state
+- **Dependency Validation**: If all endorsements are approved but referenced requirements are not Active, the requirement remains in Review state until dependencies are resolved

+**Review Status Display**:
+- **"Review In Progress" Status**: Displayed for requirements in Review state
+  - Shows that the requirement is actively being reviewed
+  - Automatic transition occurs when all review items are complete

+**Permission-Based Access**:
+- **Organization Contributors**: Can complete requirements when all endorsements are finished (approved or rejected)
+- **Organization Readers**: View-only access, can see review status and endorsement progress
+- **Endorsing Persons**: Can provide endorsements based on their capability permissions

+**Centralized Review Decision**:
+Requirements automatically transition based on endorsement completion:
+- Endorsement approvals accumulate until all required endorsements are complete
+- Requirements automatically transition to Active state when all endorsements are approved and dependencies are satisfied
+- Requirements automatically transition to Rejected state when any endorsements are rejected
+- This provides immediate feedback while maintaining proper workflow validation

+**Generic Review Status System**:
+The system implements a generic review status interface that can accommodate future review components beyond endorsements (correctness checks, completeness reviews, security assessments, etc.).
+Each review component exposes a consistent status interface with standard states: `none`, `pending`, `partial`, `approved`, and `rejected`.

 ### Requirement Versioning and Parallel Development